EmanuelTabian/rideshare-copilot-backend/README.md

 }
 ```

+### Password Validation

+The password must pass the following validators:

+- **UserAttributeSimilarityValidator**: Ensures the password is not too similar to the user's other attributes.
+- **MinimumLengthValidator**: Ensures the password has a minimum length.
+- **CommonPasswordValidator**: Prevents the use of common passwords.
+- **NumericPasswordValidator**: Ensures the password is not entirely numeric.

 ### Login User API

-Login view handles user authentication and JWT token generation.
+Login view handles user `authentication` and `JWT token generation`.
 This view allows users to log in by providing their email and password.
-Upon successful authentication, a JWT token is generated and set as an HTTP-only cookie in the response.
+Upon successful authentication, a JWT token is generated and set as an `HTTP-only` cookie in the response.

 #### Endpoint